wdanxna/perfaware/README.md

 My homework assignment for performance awareness programming
+## 12/10/2024
+write a haversine json generator, implemented 2 generating mode: unifrom and cluster, in which, uniform mode generate haversine piars uniformally across entire x and y, whereas cluster mode generate first by choosing 64 cluster randomly then populate each cluster with pairs that confined inside a specific range (30 degree range both vertically and horizontally). it then will calculate the haversine value using reference haversine function provided for each pair during generation.
+Lastly, it will calculate a average among all haversine value and output a report to standard output.

 ## 11/10/2024
 calcuate estimate cycle count, completing LISTING 56 and challenge LISTING 57